-A database named QAD4.MDB is installed in \Program Files\Compuware\QADirector\Tutorial\MIBQADB.
-This Microsoft Access database contains several QARun test scripts.
-You will add the scripts to the test procedures in the MIBTest suite in order to test the demo application.
+TestPartner scripts are in a database named QAD4.MDB.
+Add the scripts to the test procedures in the MIBTest suite in order to test the demo application.

 Terminology

 Before beginning the tutorial lessons, you may find it helpful to review some QADirector terminology: